monix/monix.io/_posts/2018-03-20-monix-vs-cats-effect.md

 eventually eclipsed by
 [cats-effect by Daniel Spiewak](https://github.com/typelevel/cats/issues/1617).

-And indeed, it did not go well because my proposal was deeply flawed.
+It did not go well because my proposal was deeply flawed.
 I did not want a "reference IO" in it and the type classes themselves where modeled for _getting data out_, or in other words the emphasis was on _converting_ between data types and not on enabling _constrained parametric polymorphism_.
 I was wrong about my type class design and Daniel Spiewak was right.

 Leaving pride aside, I warmed up to it and started contributing.
 And I've been the author of